Are Facebook Ads or Google Ads Better for Dental & Ortho Practices?

 The primary goal of PPC Google Ads is to capture users actively searching for specific information or services.
 Ad formats include text-based ads, Google Maps ads, and click-to-call ads.

-Dental practices also have the option to leverage pay-per-impression (CPM) campaigns via partner websites through the Google Display Network.
+Dental and ortho practices also have the option to leverage pay-per-impression (CPM) campaigns via partner websites through the Google Display Network.

 NOTE: Google also offers Local Services Ads (LSAs), which are a pay-per-lead (PPL) ad product.
 LSAs are pretty different than “traditional” Google Ads, and we’ve got an entire blog post about them over here if you’re interested.